2016 Major League Baseball postseason: (1) Chicago Cubs vs. (3) Los Angeles Dodgers

 This was the second postseason meeting between the Cubs and Dodgers.
 They had last met in the NLDS in 2008, which the Dodgers won in a sweep.
 The Cubs defeated the Dodgers in six games, advancing to the World Series for the first time since 1945, ending what was the longest pennant drought in the MLB, as well as the longest conference championship drought in North American sports (in the process denying a rematch of the 1920 World Series between the Dodgers and Indians).

 The Cubs broke a late 3–3 tie in the bottom of the eighth thanks to a grand slam from Miguel Montero to take Game 1.
-Game 2 was a pitchers duel between Los Angeles’ Clayton Kershaw and Chicago’s Kyle Hendricks, which was won by the former as the Dodgers evened the series with a 1–0 victory.
-When the series shifted to Los Angeles for Game 3, the Dodgers shut out the Cubs by a 6–0 score to go up 2–1 in the series, becoming the fourth team in LCS history to win in consecutive shutouts.
+Game 2 was a pitchers duel between Los Angeles’ Clayton Kershaw and Chicago’s Kyle Hendricks, which was won by the former as the Dodgers evened the series headed to Los Angeles with a 1–0 victory.
+In Game 3, Rich Hill pitched six innings of shutout ball as the Dodgers shut out the Cubs by a 6–0 score to go up 2–1 in the series, becoming the fourth team in LCS history to win in consecutive shutouts.
 The Cubs offense came alive in Game 4 as they blew out the Dodgers to even the series.
 In Game 5, the Cubs took the lead off of a two-run home run from Addison Russell, and added in some insurance runs from Javier Báez’s bases-clearing double to take a 3–2 series lead headed back to Chicago.
 In Game 6, Anthony Rizzo and Willson Contreras each hit home runs and Kris Bryant, Ben Zobrist, and Dexter Fowler each drove in a run as the Cubs jumped to a 5–0 lead and didn’t relinquish it, ending their long pennant drought and finally returning to the World Series.